-I am Plutonium Paint’s brand ambassador.
-I am compensated for my work, but these opinion are 100% my own.
+I was Plutonium Paint’s brand ambassador.
+I was compensated for my work, but these opinion are 100% my own.

 I found these fun Halloween transfers at Dollar Tree.
 They had several transfer styles, but the labels were my favorite.
 I paired them with glass bottles and Plutonium’s new Gloss Clear for a fun Halloween craft.